smith-chem-wisc/StefanPaper/CalibrationPaper.md

 | Search Time | 10 minutes | 5 minutes |
 | Percent of spectra at 1% FDR | 50% | 60% |

 The improvement in the discernability of PTMs is apparent when running a comb search on calibrated vs uncalibrated spectra files.
 Specifically, the discernibility of PTMs with similar mass errors (ones that are only different because of the mass defect).
 This was not really possible previously.
 In the current run, Sulfation and Phosphorylation are readily distinguishable.
+We present the numbers for the example below in the step 5 numerical validation section.